runtimejs/runtime/docs/code-style-exceptions.md

 You *can* use 'dangling' underscores to denote a private member on an object or class.
 Some APIs were written before this style was adopted which use underscores for private members and probably won't be changed for compatability.
-However, for any new APIs, it'd be prefered to use a [`Symbol`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) instead, like:
+However, for any new APIs, it'd be preferred to use a [`Symbol`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) instead, like:

 ```js
 const somePrivateVarName = Symbol('somePrivateVarName');